HansWessels/gup/INSTALL.md

 =====================

    Some systems require unusual options for compilation or linking that the `configure` script does not know about.
-You can give `configure' initial values for variables by setting them in the environment.
+You can give `configure` initial values for variables by setting them in the environment.
 Using a Bourne-compatible shell, you can do that on the command line like
 this: